brioche-dev/brioche.dev/src/content/docs/docs/core-concepts/projects.md

 - **Project root import**: Import a `.bri` file relative to the project root.
 Must start with `/`.
 Follows the same rules as a relative import, but starts from the project root path.
 Example: `import "/module.bri";`
 - **External project import**: Import the root module of an external project.
 This will normally be resolved to a dependency from the registry, but this can changed in the project definition.
 Example: `import "std";`

-## Includes
+## Statics

-Brioche is designed to live side-by-side with your source code, so you can pull your source code (or any files, really) into your project with special include functions:
+Brioche is designed to live side-by-side with your source code, so it's important to be able to pull in files directly from your project.
+Brioche offers a few special functions-- called ["statics"](/docs/core-concepts/statics)-- which can be used to pull in external resources, such as local files from your filesystem.
+Some examples include:

 - `Brioche.includeFile("main.c")`: Returns a [file recipe](/docs/core-concepts/recipes#stdfile) from a file in your project
 - `Brioche.includeDirectory("src")`: Returns a [directory recipe](/docs/core-concepts/recipes#stddirectory) from a directory in your project
-- `Brioche.glob("scripts/*.js", "public/*.html", "styles/*.css")`: Returns a [directory recipe](/docs/core-concepts/recipes#stddirectory) containing all the files matching the specified glob patterns (matched using the [`globset`](https://docs.rs/globset/0.4.14/globset/index.html) Rust crate).
-The directory structure of files are preserved relative to the current Brioche module.
+- `Brioche.glob("scripts/*.js", "public/*.html", "styles/*.css")`: Returns a [directory recipe](/docs/core-concepts/recipes#stddirectory) containing all the files matching the specified glob patterns, relative to the current module.

-Includes are resolved relative to the module that uses them.
-All includes **must** use string literal arguments, since includes are statically analyzed from the module source code.
-Additionally, **you cannot include files from outside the root of your Brioche project!**

-When a project uses includes, all included files will be published along with your project when publishing to the [registry](/docs/core-concepts/registry).
+When a project uses statics to pull in files from your project, any included files will be published along with your project when publishing to the [registry](/docs/core-concepts/registry).

 ## Dependencies